programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 To begin, one model will be added, aibomM, in a similar way to how you added the composite model in Part 1.
 A function is defined ```onLoadAibom``` that runs after the `.glb` file is loaded by the loader's load method.
 As mentioned in Part 1, you need to put the positioning and scaling of the model in this function so that they only occur after the model has finished loading.

 The load method has four arguments: the model filename, a function run after the model is loaded, a function run while the model is loading, and a function run if there is an error.
-As in Part 1, the function that runs while the model is loading will be left as ```undefined``` and an anonymous (unnamed) function will be used that is run if there is an error with the loading.
+As in Part 1, the function that runs while the model is loading will be left as ```undefined``` and an anonymous (unnamed) function will be used if an error occurs while the model is loading.

 Replace the declaration of the model with declarations of the jars and their group.